 Thousands of people enjoy the wide range of indoor and outdoor events on offer in Derbyshire each year – from agricultural shows to village fetes and firework displays to music festivals.

 All events, including those in aid of charity, must comply with recognised safety standards.
 An event organiser is responsible under the law for the safety of everyone at the event, including the public, employees and volunteers.
 The most relevant safety law is likely to be the Health and Safety at Work etc Act 1974 and its accompanying regulations.

 If you are planning to organise an outdoor event the Derbyshire Events Safety Advisory Group (DESAG) would like to know about it.

 You can submit basic details of your event to the DESAG by completing our event notification form at the bottom of this page.
-This information will be shared with the emergency services and local authority officers who are involved in the regulation of events within Derbyshire.
+This information may be shared with the emergency services and local authority officers who are involved in the regulation of events within Derbyshire.
 The DESAG will contact you if further information is required.